Stress-linked pairs of vertices and the generic stress matroid: Preliminaries

 \subsection{Matroids of varieties}

 In this subsection we define the algebraic matroid of an irreducible affine variety $X$.
-Again, \cite{rosen.etal_2020} is a good reference.
-Oxley \cite[Section 6.7]{oxley_2011} also discusses algebraic matroids, but from the perspective of algebraic independence in field extensions rather than coordinate projections of affine varieties.
-As discussed in \cite{rosen.etal_2020}, the two approaches are equivalent when one is working over an algebraically closed field, as we shall do.
+For a good reference on this topic, see~\cite{rosen.etal_2020}.
+Oxley~\cite[Section 6.7]{oxley_2011} also discusses algebraic matroids, but from the perspective of algebraic independence in field extensions, rather than using coordinate projections of affine varieties.
+As discussed in~\cite{rosen.etal_2020}, the two approaches are equivalent when one is working over an algebraically closed field, as we shall do.